hermannhart/theqa/README.md

 3. **Minimal overhead:** Only 4 extra gates for dramatic robustness gain.

 ### Limitations
+VERMICULAR shows significant advantages for deep quantum circuits (>50 gates) where temporal decoherence dominates.
+For shallow circuits on well-calibrated modern QPUs, the improvement is marginal.

+Our testing methodology involved repeated circuit blocks to simulate realistic algorithm depths.
+Under these conditions, VERMICULAR achieved 98% success rate compared to 20% baseline.

 - Currently optimized for 2-qubit systems
 - DD effectiveness is hardware-dependent